charliecalvert/CloudNotes/Assignments/Ec2MarkdownToHtml.md

 sudo chown -R ubuntu:ubuntu /var/www/html/
 ```

-Set up the MakeHtml program on EC2.
+Set up the **MakeHtml** program on EC2 and -- if possible -- on local Ubuntu Server running in a VM.
 Run it.
-Access your website using your Elastic IP address.
+Access your website using your Elastic IP or the IP address of your Ubuntu Server.
 Repeat the process of developing your site on Pristine Lubuntu, pushing it to your repository, and then pulling on EC2.

 **NOTE**: *The point here is that an EC2 server instance does not make a good development machine.
 Do your development on Pristine Lubuntu, then use Git to transfer your files EC2, and to ultimately display the result in your web site.*